-- Review the functions of activator proteins, repressor proteins, enhancer DNA sequences, and silencer DNA sequences.
+- Review the functions of activator proteins, repressor proteins, enhancer DNA sequences, and silencer DNA sequences (see Part 9).

 Structural Features of Transcription Factors

-The four common structural motifs that are found in transcription factor proteins include (see figure 14.3):
+Four common structural motifs are found in transcription factor proteins.
+These structural motifs, based upon the α-helix structure described above, include (see figure 14.3):

 - Basic helix-loop-helix (bHLH) motif.
-The bHLH motif is similar to the helix-turn-helix motif and contains a recognition helix.
-Instead of a turn, this type of transcription factor motif uses a longer loop of amino acids to connect two α-helices. bHLH transcription factors play an important role in the differentiation of cells.
+The bHLH motif is similar to the helix-turn-helix motif, containing a recognition helix that binds to the DNA major groove.
+However, instead of a turn, bHLH transcription factors have a long amino acid loop to connect two α-helices. bHLH transcription factors play an important role in the differentiation of cells.
 For example, the MyoD and c-myc proteins are transcription factor proteins that contain the bHLH motif.
 MyoD activates muscle-specific genes, while c-myc activates genes involved in cell division.

 - Leucine zipper motif.
-The leucine zipper motif not only contains a recognition helix, but also contains a second α-helix with many hydrophobic leucine amino acids in a row.
-When the leucine-rich regions on two leucine zipper transcription factors interact, they form a coiled-coil to exclude water.
-The coiled-coli resembles a zipper with interdigitating leucine amino acids.
+The leucine zipper motif not only contains a recognition helix, but also contains a second α-helix with many hydrophobic leucine amino acids.
+When the leucine-rich regions of two leucine zipper transcription factors interact, they form a coiled-coil to exclude water.
+The coiled-coil resembles a zipper with interlocking leucine amino acids.
 The DNA binding site is recognized by recognition helices that extend from the coiled-coil region of these two transcription factor proteins.
 The CREB protein (see below) contains a leucine zipper motif.

-It is important to note that all transcription factor motif structures allow transcription factors to bind to each other.
-Two identical transcription factors can interact to form a transcription factor homodimer, or two different transcription factor proteins can interact to form a heterodimer.
-For example, both the CAP protein and the lac repressor proteins are homodimers, composed of two identical proteins.
+It is important to note that all four transcription factor motif structures described above permit transcription factor proteins to bind to each other.
+Two identical transcription factor proteins can interact to form a transcription factor homodimer, or two different transcription factor proteins can interact to form a heterodimer.
+For example, both the CAP protein and the lac repressor proteins are homodimers, composed of two identical transcription factor protein with HTH motifs.
 Higher order interactions (trimers, tetramers) are also possible when transcription factor proteins bind to each other.